Coping with Painful Anniversaries

 My own mother died, on my birthday, after a relatively short illness.
 I was pregnant with my second child.
 Nothing prepared me for the way, which I was to learn would become the ‘normal’ way, I would feel leading up to the anniversary of her death, my birthday and in many ways the birth of my child.

 For a number of years I refused to celebrate the day, avoiding my birthday and the anniversary of her death.
 I would drag myself into that month with feelings of dread, anxiety, anger, sadness, fear and despair.
 Unanswered questions about our relationship and unresolved emotions dominated my thoughts.
-It was during this time every year that I recognized I would become ill with increasing severity, prompting me to eventually address the situation.
+It was during this time every year that I recognised I would become ill with increasing severity, prompting me to eventually address the situation.

 Over time I have learnt from my own experience, my clients and what the research says is effective in overcoming these difficult yet empowering anniversaries.
 I like to call them ‘restorative measures’: